Kelly Ireland focuses on client needs and constant change to propel CBT forward

 as featured in the Women’s Enterprise USA (WE USA) Magazine – Volume III, 2019

 Leadership in the technology space requires the abilities of anticipating future trends and adapting quickly in an always-changing industry.
-CB Technologies Inc., under the guidance of founder and CEO Kelly Ireland, has developed these abilities through innovative product offerings, strategic partnerships and a solutions-focused mentality.
+CBT, under the guidance of founder and CEO Kelly Ireland, has developed these abilities through innovative product offerings, strategic partnerships and a solutions-focused mentality.

 While the products and services are evolving, she credits much of her success to two values that have remained constant since she founded the company in 2001 — a customer-first approach and a steadfast appreciation of and respect for her employees.